FuelLabs/fuel.nix/README.md

 A Nix flake for the Fuel Labs ecosystem. https://fuel.network/

+Each night at midnight (UTC) this repo is automatically updated with the latest stable and nightly releases of all fuel packages.

 ## System Requirements

 Requires a recent version of [Nix][nix-manual] with [the "flakes"